ssabug/rvc_remix/README.md

  - [ ] Pitch shift the instrumental if the rvc voice has pitch shift too
  - [ ] Automatically find original pitch and fit the rvc model pitch ( if possible )
  - [ ] Edit audio separator models
+ - [ ] Convert output file to same format as input (if audio, else use mp3)

 ## Requirements
- - python 3
+ - python 3.10
  - pip
+ - ffmpeg (dont forget on Windows to add the evironment variable )
- - ffmpeg
+ - git

+**Note: On Windows, install preferably these dependencies with Microsoft store**

 ## Installation
  - `git clone` the repo